Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Introduction

-Dyson introduced a new class of random matrix ensembles known as the circular ensemble, which are measures in the spaces of unitary matrices and are convenient for the description of Floquet operators \cite{dyson1962statistical1}.
-They are Circular Orthogonal Ensemble (COE), Circular Unitary Ensemble (CUE), and Circular Symplectic Ensemble (CSE) corresponding to the Dyson index $\beta=1,2$, and $4$, respectively.
+Dyson introduced a new class of random matrix ensembles known as the circular ensemble, which are measures in the spaces of unitary matrices.
+They are Circular Orthogonal Ensemble (COE), Circular Unitary Ensemble (CUE), and Circular Symplectic Ensemble (CSE) corresponding to the Dyson index $\beta=1, 2$, and $4$, respectively.
 The symmetries for defining circular ensembles are the same as those of the respective Gaussian ensembles.
-For numerical generation of circular ensemble, the algorithm is given by F. Mezzadri \cite{mezzadri2007generate}.
-They have found applications in condensed matter physics, optical physics \cite{akemann2011oxford}, and scattering from a disorder cavity \cite{forrester2010log}.
+They have found applications in condensed matter physics, optical physics \cite{akemann2011oxford}, scattering from a disorder cavity \cite{forrester2010log} and description of Floquet operators \cite{dyson1962statistical1}.

 There are two theorems that relate circular ensembles.
 One that relates COE to CUE was proposed by Dyson \cite{dyson1962statistical3} and later proved by Gunson \citep{gunson1962proof}.
 According to this theorem, if we take alternate eigenvalues from the superposed spectra of two equal-dimensional COE, then these constitute the spectra of CUE.
 Another one relates COE with CSE, stating that the alternate eigenvalues of an even-dimensional COE belong to that of CSE \cite{mehta1963statistical}.
-These two theorems hold at the level of the joint probability distribution function (jpdf).
 As a corollary of the above theorems, one can say that the level statistics of CUE and CSE can be obtained from COE.
-A similar relationship has also been conjectured for the Gaussian ensemble in the limit of large matrix dimensions, in which GOE underlies GUE and GSE \cite{porter1963further,kahn1963statistical}.
+Analogous to these interrelations of circular ensembles, similar results were established by Forrester and Rains for the Gaussian, Laguerre, and Jacobi ensembles \cite{forrester2001interrelationships, forrester2001interrelationships3}.
+They classified all weight functions for which these relations hold true for a finite dimensional matrix.